Best of You Consultancy

 Neurodivergence for professionals in Education CPD course

-Neurodivergence for Professionals in Education is a CPD-accredited course designed for professionals working with neurodivergent children and young people across education, healthcare, social care, and support services.
+The course 'Neurodivergence for Professionals in Education' is a CPD-accredited program designed specifically for professionals who engage with neurodivergent children and young people across various fields, including education, healthcare, social care, and support services.

-• differentiate neurodivergence from trauma responses, anxiety, attachment difficulties, and stress
+- Differentiate neurodivergence from trauma responses, anxiety, attachment difficulties, and stress

-Neurodivergence for Professionals is not a diagnostic course.
-It does not train professionals to assess or label children.
-Instead, it builds confidence in understanding, supporting, and advocating for neurodivergent children within existing professional roles and boundaries.
+It's important to note that 'Neurodivergence for Professionals' is not a diagnostic course; it does not train professionals to assess or label children.
+Rather, it aims to build confidence in understanding, supporting, and advocating for neurodivergent children within the scope of existing professional roles.

 This training is suitable for:

-• educators and SEN staff
+- Educators and SEN staff

-• healthcare and mental health professionals
+- Healthcare and mental health professionals

-• psychologists, therapists, and coaches
+- Psychologists, therapists, and coaches

-• social care and family support professionals
+- Social care and family support professionals

-• anyone working with neurodivergent children in a professional capacity
+- Anyone working with neurodivergent children in a professional capacity

 ADHD in Women CPD awareness course

-CPD-accredited training on missed, masked, and misunderstood presentations
+CPD-accredited training on missed, masked, and misunderstood presentations of ADHD in women.

-ADHD in Women is a 2 hour CPD-accredited course designed for professionals who work with women and girls whose ADHD presentations are frequently missed, misinterpreted, or diagnosed late.
+The "ADHD in Women" course is a 2-hour CPD-accredited training designed for professionals who work with women and girls whose ADHD presentations are frequently missed, misinterpreted, or diagnosed late.

 This course explores how ADHD presents in women across the lifespan, with particular attention to:

-• masking and compensatory strategies
+- masking and compensatory strategies

-• internalised hyperactivity and cognitive overload
+- internalised hyperactivity and cognitive overload

-• emotional regulation and rejection sensitivity
+- emotional regulation and rejection sensitivity

-• the impact of hormones, including puberty, pregnancy, perimenopause, and menopause
+- the impact of hormones, including puberty, pregnancy, perimenopause, and menopause

-• the overlap between ADHD, trauma, burnout, and anxiety
+- the overlap between ADHD, trauma, burnout, and anxiety

 The training supports professionals to:

-• recognise female-pattern ADHD presentations without relying on stereotypes
+- recognise female-pattern ADHD presentations without relying on stereotypes

-• understand why women are often missed in assessment and support pathways
+- understand why women are often missed in assessment and support pathways

-• differentiate ADHD-related difficulties from trauma responses and stress-related presentations
+- differentiate ADHD-related difficulties from trauma responses and stress-related presentations

-• work ethically and confidently within scope
+- work ethically and confidently within their scope

-• support clearer conversations, referrals, and advocacy
+- support clearer conversations, referrals, and advocacy

-ADHD in Women is not a diagnostic course.
+The "ADHD in Women" course is not a diagnostic training program.
 It does not train professionals to assess or diagnose ADHD.
-Instead, it builds informed, reflective understanding that improves recognition, reduces mislabelling, and supports more appropriate pathways to assessment and support.
+Instead, it builds an informed, reflective understanding that improves recognition, reduces mislabelling, and supports more appropriate pathways to assessment and support.

-The course is trauma-aware, evidence-informed, and grounded in real-world professional contexts.
+This course is trauma-aware, evidence-informed, and grounded in real-world professional contexts.
 It is designed to enhance practice without pathologising women or reinforcing deficit-based narratives.

 This training is suitable for:

-• psychologists, therapists, and coaches
+- psychologists, therapists, and coaches

-• GPs and primary care professionals
+- GPs and primary care professionals

-• educators and SEND professionals
+- educators and SEND professionals

-• workplace and occupational health professionals
+- workplace and occupational health professionals

-• anyone supporting women and girls where ADHD may be a relevant consideration
+- anyone supporting women and girls where ADHD may be a relevant consideration.

 Copyright © 2018 Best of You Consultancy - All Rights Reserved.
+ICO Number CSN5367221

 Powered by